LibreOffice/lots/README.md

 **More information about WollMux can be found at our main page at http://www.wollmux.org**

 ## How to build?
+WollMux is separated into 3 modules:
+* wollmux: all main classes of the extension
+* wollmux-interfaces: interfaces of the UNO API (in folder idl)
+* [unohelper](https://github.com/WollMux/UNOHelper): Support classes for using UNO

 The following applications have to be installed to compile WollMux:
 * [JAVA JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * [Apache Maven](https://maven.apache.org/download.cgi)
 * [Git](http://git-scm.com/downloads/)

+Addtionally the maven plugin [maven-ooo-plugin](https://github.com/oboehm/maven-ooo-plugin) is needed to compile the module wollmux-interfaces.
+It had to be adapted to work with LibreOffice.
+Therefore two GitHub forks exist for maven-ooo-plugin and ooo-plugin-manager.

 Perform the following commands to download the sources and build the LibreOffice extension.
+Special dependencies of WollMux are hosted at
+[Bintray](https://bintray.com/wollmux/WollMux), which is already configured as maven repository in pom.xml

 ```
 git clone https://github.com/WollMux/WollMux.git
 git checkout WollMux_18.2